HEALTH AND NUTRITION

 Welcome to MSU Extension’s Health and Nutrition page.
 Our Health and Nutrition Staff is committed to delivering high-quality and affordable education to serve the needs of Macomb County’s children, youth, families and older adults.
 Programming focuses on selecting and preparing nutritious foods on a budget, the importance of eating a healthy diet and being physically active, as well as techniques for safe food handling, preparation and preservation.
 Learn more...

-If you are interested in attending one of our programs or scheduling a program for your group, call the Health and Nutrition staff at (586) 469-5816 or email at email@example.com.
+If you are interested in attending one of our programs or scheduling a program for your group, call (586) 469-6440 or email at email@example.com.

 Nutrition Education Programs

 Each of the following programs are six-weeks in length and are taught throughout the community, including but not limited to, community centers, churches, schools and at the Macomb County MSU Extension office.
-Participants meet on a weekly basis for approximately one-hour each week, except for Cooking Matters, which meets for two hours.
+Participants meet on a weekly basis for approximately 60-90 minutes.
 The programs are free and require that half of the participants be Supplemental Nutrition Assistance Program (SNAP) eligible.
 If online learning is more your style, check out the “My Way to Wellness” program.

 Eat Healthy, Be Active is a research/evidence-based, interactive nutrition program for adults.
 Participants learn the skills needed to make healthy eating and regular physical activity a part of their lifestyle.
 Learn more...